rhmodding/Tickompiler/docs/engines.rst

    A full sit, with both regular and Space Gramps voice SFX.

 0x5F
    Space Gramps punch animation, including preparation.
-This is a macro because the timing depends on the values of ``getrest 0`` and ``getrest 1``.
+This is a sub because the timing depends on the values of ``getrest 0`` and ``getrest 1``.

 Tap Trial (0xC)